pysam-developers/pysam/doc/faq.rst

 Pysam is a mix of python and C code.
-Instructions within python are generally made thread-safe through python's `global interpreter lock`_ (GIL_).
+Instructions within python are generally made thread-safe through python's `global interpreter lock`_ (:dfn:`GIL`).
 This ensures that python data structures will always be in a consistent state.

 If an external function outside python is called, the programmer has a